 The following worksheets can be used to evaluate your treatment options based on the different factors that are important to you.
 There is a sheet for targeted therapy, immunotherapy, and more aggressive immunotherapeutic options (including combination approaches).

 Worksheet 1: Targeted Therapy

-Worksheet 2: Single-agent PD-1 directed Therapy (for example, nivolumab or pembrolizumab)
+Worksheet 2: Single-agent PD-1 directed therapy (for example, nivolumab or pembrolizumab)

-5 - Very Important
+4 - Fairly Important • 5 - Very Important •

-Worksheet 3: Aggressive Immunotherapy Approach (example, combination immunotherapy, IL-2)
+Worksheet 3: Aggressive Immunotherapy Approach (example, Combination Immunotherapy)